haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 ### The command handler

-In short, commands work like this:
+In short, LSP commands work like this:
 - The LSP server (HLS) initially sends a command descriptor to the client, in this case as part of a code lens.
-- Whenever the client decides to execute the command on behalf of a user (in this case a click on the code lens), it sends this same descriptor back to the LSP server.
+- When the user clicks on the code lens, the client asks HLS to execute the command with the given descriptor.
 The server then handles and executes the command; this latter part is implemented by the `commandFunc` field of our `PluginCommand` value.

 > **Note**: Check the [LSP spec](https://microsoft.github.io/language-server-protocol/specification) for a deeper understanding of how commands work.